entrity/stackedit-computer-vision/computer-usage/Reference, Ruby on Rails.md

 You can preview emails with [`ActionMailer::Preview`](https://github.com/actionverb/files-rails#testing-mails).
 See [also](https://stackoverflow.com/a/42487750/507721).

-At Files.com, we use https://github.com/actionverb/files-rails#testing-mails
+At Files.com, we use https://github.com/actionverb/files-rails#testing-mails.
+Thjis solution is probably based on the gem [letter opener](https://github.com/ryanb/letter_opener)